 “I enjoy pushing the boundaries between reality and abstraction in my art.”

-Born and raised in New Orleans, Ann is a painter and art instructor lived much of her life in Barrington, Illinois.
-Her art education began at the School of the Art Institute of Chicago.
-She continued her studies in the ateliers of some of the leading contemporary artists in the United States today, namely a five year mentorship with Margaret Carter Baumgaertner in Portraiture.
+Born and raised in New Orleans, Ann is an oil painter living in Denver, Colorado.
+Her art education began at the School of the Art Institute of Chicago, and she continued her studies in the ateliers of some of the leading contemporary artists in the United States today.
+For twenty years, Ann has been practicing and teaching what she has learned from her master teachers.